sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 right phrase and the error doesn't disappear, try changing the passphrase.

+> *Note:* If you are using a new OSSRH account created after February 2021, please use `"s01.oss.sonatype.org"` instead of `"oss.sonatype.org"`

 #### Integrate with the release process

 > *Note:* sbt-release is a third-party plugin meaning it is not covered by Lightbend subscription.